neutron-sync/django-2fa/docs/config.md

 | `request-completed.html` | When verifying a user for external applications like for a CLI application, this is the final success page. |
 | `verify-fido.html` | Page for verifying FIDO devices. |
 | `verify.html` | Page for verifying e-mail and authenticator app.
 Also used as the second form in the device addition process. |

+## Customize Workflow Using the API

+You can also build a complete customized workflow using the included API.
+See the [API Docs](api.md) for more information about using the API.